 Asset-based financing is a financing solution for midsize and larger companies that have outgrown their factoring relationship but are not able to get a conventional business line of credit.
 It allows you to finance company assets by using different funding structures.

 Accounts receivable and inventory can be financed using a structure that resembles a line of credit.
 Equipment and similar assets can be funded using an installment loan term structure.
-Asset-based financing can also be used with PO financing to handle large orders.
+Asset-based financing can also be used with PO financing and supplier financing to handle large orders.
 Learn more here.

 Be careful of guaranteed sale terms

 Every so often, vendor contracts will have a guaranteed sale clause.
-This clause can prevent you from getting any funding.
+This clause can prevent you from getting most funding (except supplier financing).

 A guaranteed sale clause states that your client can return goods that are unsold.
 Usually, these unsold goods are charged back to the invoice, reducing the payment value.
 The problem with guaranteed sale terms is that you never know when chargebacks are going to happen – nor do you know their dollar value.
 This uncertainty prevents the financing company from using your invoices as collateral since their value is uncertain.